smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 In the previous challenges, we created a project containing the code allowing us to:
-- **Train our model** at scale
+- **Train a model** at scale from the Kaggle New York City Taxi Fare Prediction dataset
-- Deploy our **Prediction API** on **Google Cloud Run**
+- Build a containerized **Prediction API** allowing to make predictions based on this model

-We now have a live API allowing developers all over the world 🌍 to predict the fare amount for a taxi ride in New-York 🎉
+- Deploy our this API on **Google Cloud Run** to make it available to the world 🌍

-👉 Optionally, we may start from the correction of the `07-Data-Engineering/04-Predict-in-production/03-GCR-cloud-run` exercise 👌
+We have a live API allowing developers all over the world to predict the fare amount for a taxi ride in New York City 🎉

 Now, we want to allow users all over the internet to be able to use our model in order to make a fare amount prediction, not just developers.